 5. Get a hunch betta bunch

 When you feel strongly about a horse you just gotta bet big on him- maybe a big win bet, or single it in a huge Pick 4.
 Get a hunch, bet a bunch.
 Traders call this “taking a position”.

 6. Favorites win Only 1/3rd of the Time

-Horse racing odds don't magically reflect the true win odds for any given horse.
-Instead it's a function of what percentage of the money was bet on that horse to win.
-If Uncle Mo today, and for some reason Bill Gates bet $400,000 on me to win, and everyone else's total for win money buet on Uncle Mo foolishly totaled only $390,000, guess who would be the favorite to win?
+Horse racing odds don’t magically reflect the true win likelihood for any given horse.
+Instead it’s a function of what percentage of the money was bet on that horse to win.
+If I raced Uncle Mo today in a match race, and for some reason Bill Gates bet $400,000 on me to win, and everyone else’s win bets on Uncle Mo foolishly totaled only $390,000, guess who would be the favorite to win?
 Me.

 Filed under: Horse Racing